akmiller01/dev-env/README.md

     cd git
     git clone https://github.com/akmiller01/dev-env.git
     ```
-6. (Optional) If your computer has less than 4 cores or less than 4 GB of RAM, edit lines 51-52 of Vagrantfile
+6. (Optional) If your computer has less than 4 cores, less than 4 GB of RAM, or does not have an S: drive, edit lines 53, 52, and 41 of Vagrantfile respectively
 7. Run the following commands:

     ```